srosajazz/ReactJs-finance-app/README.md

 </div>

 # Technologies
-## It's a financial control app based on the same idea as devfinances, but with more advanced technologies, open source libraries, and resources.
+> It's a financial control app based on the same idea as devfinances, but with more advanced technologies, open source libraries, and resources.
 Transactions can be registered, deleted, and incoming and outgoing transactions can be seen

 This project is being developed with the following technologies:

--ReactJS
+- ReactJS
--TypeScript
+- TypeScript
--useState
+- useState
--useEfect
+- useEfect
--Context API
+- Context API
--Styled Components
+- Styled Components
--Mirage JS
+- Mirage JS
--axios
+- axios
--React Modal
+- React Modal
--polished
+- polished

 This project by [Sergio Rosa](https://www.linkedin.com/in/sergiorosa1/).